RyanDsilva/machine-learning-starters/README.md

 # ML Starter

 Basic Machine Learning Examples
-Code inspired and followed using the Youtube Series by Siraj Raval
+Code inspired by the Youtube Series by Siraj Raval